cloudfoundry/stratos/docs/developer-environment.md

 normalizes architecture (`x86_64` → `amd64`, `aarch64` → `arm64`) to match
 Go's `GOOS`/`GOARCH` conventions.
 Override with `PLATFORM=os/arch`.

+Cross-compilation is host-arch-independent for the standard build (`CGO_ENABLED=0`, no C cross-compiler involved) — an arm64 machine builds any of the six combinations above exactly as an amd64 machine does, and vice versa.
+See Development in `build-and-packaging.md` for how `PLATFORM` interacts with `make build` vs `make stage`.

 ### Platform-specific notes

 #### macOS